 We all know that steel will corrode naturally.
 Why?
 This goes back to the fundamental law of nature that all matter has a tendency to exist in the lowest energy state.
 When the iron ore is mined out of the ground, the ore is in its lowest energy state as it has existed for thousands of years in the ground.
 We process the ore and turn it into iron and steel so we can make useful structures such as steel bridges, buildings, reinforced concrete etc.

-This process of turning iron ore into steel requires energy - a lot of it.
-That energy is trapped inside the steel and as a result, we say the steel is at a higher energy state than the ore.
+This process of turning iron ore into steel requires energy - a lot of it!
+The energy is trapped inside the steel and as a result; steel is at a higher energy state than the ore.

 Equation (1) is describing the process of adding energy (i.e. processing) to iron ore resulting in metallic iron and Equation (2) is further processing the metallic iron by alloying and converting it into steel.

-Without intervention, iron and steel will want to give up the trapped energy and revert back to the iron ore state - we call this process “corrosion” or “rusting”.
-In chemical terms, we can write the corrosion process as:
+Without intervention iron and steel would want to release the trapped energy and revert back to the ore state.
+This process is called “corrosion”, commonly known as rusting.
+The chemical equation of the corrosion process is:

 4 Fe + 3 O2 → 2 Fe2O3 ...(3)

 Iron + oxygen (air) → Rust

 Equation (3) describes 4 atoms of iron (Fe) combining with 3 molecules of oxygen (O2) in the air to form 2 molecules of iron oxide (Fe2O3), a component of rust.